tmroyal/OptionSetter.js/README.md

 }
 ```

-The above can be written succicntly by removing comments:
+The above can be written more succicntly by removing comments:

 ```
 function MyObject(options){